simps/mqtt/docs/en/message.md

 # Message API

-It is mainly convenient for replying to the ACK on the other side in the Server.
+It is mainly convenient for replying to the ACK on the other side in the Server/Client.

 ## Usage examples